Showing posts sorted by relevance for query pacman. Sort by date Show all posts

 Taking a break from the norm

-Handheld console fans rejoice, for the "Gameboy" has arrived on the Atari ST thanks to a piece of cool public domain software by Ingo Linkweiler.
-Well, umm, no it hasn't really but, instead we have a program that features three games: Tetris, Pacman and Snake.
-It runs in GEM - any resolution - and can be installed as an ACC (which I preferred).
+Handheld console fans rejoice, for the "Gameboy" has arrived on the Atari ST, thanks to a piece of public domain software by Ingo Linkweiler.
+Well, no, it hasn't, but instead we have a program that features three games: Tetris, Pacman and Snake.
+It runs in GEM - any resolution - and can be installed as an ACC (preferred).

-Open the ACC and hit any key to begin.
-The cursor keys can be used to control all three games: in Tetris, Left/Right moves the falling blocks, Up turns them around while Down drops 'em to the floor.
-Pacman uses these keys to make haste around his maze of weird 'ghosts'.
-Whereas Snake is quite the discrepancy but, I oddly enjoyed it.
+Open the ACC and hit a key to begin.
+The cursor keys are used to control all games: in Tetris, Left/Right moves the falling blocks, Up turns them around, while Down drops 'em to the floor.
+Pacman uses them to make haste around his maze of weird 'ghosts'.
+And Snake is quite the discrepancy, but I enjoyed it.
 A lot!

-The Atari ST has hundreds of nifty ACCs and many of which are games.
-That's kinda cool when you think about it and I love finding little nuggets of ST history like this.
-Gameboy is a fantastic ACC and I think Ingo created something of a good idea here, especially with Tetris.
-Sadly, Pacman's controls are quite tanky and Snake is certainly an (ahem) challenge!
-But, what did you expect in 20Kb?
+The Atari ST has hundreds of nifty ACCs, many of which are games, and I love finding nuggets of ST history like this.
+Gameboy is a fantastic ACC, and Ingo created something good, especially with Tetris.
+Sadly, Pacman's controls are quite tanky, and Snake is certainly a challenge!
+What did you expect in 20Kb?
 Exactly.
-So this program is worth checking out because I loved it and my opinion rules.
-Ahem.
+So this program is worth checking out because my opinion rules.
+Ahem, of course, it does...

 Click here if you're dying to make GEM cool again.
 Let me know what you think!